Please read this page very carefully and in its entirety. It summarizes the general policies that apply to all courses I teach.

-Exams are cumulative, closed-book, closed-notes, open-mind and cover material from assignments, lectures, readings, and pretty much anything else we did in the course.
+Exams and quizzes are cumulative, closed-book, closed-notes, open-mind and cover material from homeworks, projects, lectures, readings, and pretty much anything else we did in the course.

 I never give out an “official” answer key, but you are welcome to discuss possible answers all you want, on Piazza for example.

 This particular rule does not apply to summer session courses.
 See Summer Session for details.

 For grade items that come with a specific deadline (most commonly projects in my courses) there is a grace period of one hour: If you submit within one hour after the posted deadline, we will still accept your submission but your total score for the grade item in question will be reduced by 10%.

 Grace periods interact with late days in ways that may not be completely obvious at first, so here’s an example.
 Say an assignment is due at 10:00 pm, and let’s say that your submission would have netted you 90 points.
 There are the following possibilities: